-We have an investment management agreement in place with the investment managers as part of our arrangement to outsource investment management of each of the funds.
-The agreement sets out how money should be invested.
-It may specify an appropriate benchmark, acceptable investments and investment ranges for investment management.
+We have an investment management agreement in place with the investment managers.
+The agreement sets out how the funds will invest, including an appropriate benchmark, acceptable investments and investment ranges for investment management.

-Appointed investment managers are subject to initial and ongoing reviews to ensure they can meet their obligations under the investment management agreement.
-They are required to certify and report to us on certain obligations under the investment management agreement.
-We also monitor the performance of the investment manager.
+Investment managers are subject to initial and ongoing reviews to ensure they can meet their obligations under the investment management agreement.
+They are required to report to us on certain obligations under the investment management agreement and we closely monitor investment performance.